bixb922/crank-organ/doc-hardware/README.md

 # MIDI controller hardware a crank organ

 This document describes a MIDI controller architecture for crank organs.
 I am updating this document several times a month, so please come back to see more details.
-If you need clarification, please post an issue.
+If you need clarification, please post an issue or open a discussion item in this repository.

 Contents:
 * Controller for a 20 note crank organ.
 This design allows to control up to 20 solenoid valves, like the 90 Ohm valves typically used in organs.
 It is as simple as it can get.